 No matter what specific type of travel trailer you look at, you need to be prepared for one very important detail: your trailer must be towed.
 This might not be what you are hoping for, but there are a lot of positives to towable travel trailers versus motorhomes.
 However, driving with a towable rig can be a little difficult, so you may consider this a con.

-lightweight design Another perk of travel trailers is their.
+Another perk of travel trailers is their lightweight design.
 Motorhomes and coaches guzzle diesel fuel or gasoline, a huge drawback if you are only planning a small budget for your upcoming trip.
 Some travel trailers are so light that you can tow them with the smallest of cars, which means you won’t have to worry about renting or borrowing someone’s large truck to tow your new rig!

 However, there’s always the great outdoors if you’re looking for some time and space to reflect, and the travel trailer will be there when you are feeling relaxed and ready to be cozy with your partner!

 So you’re feeling confident that a travel trailer is the right move for the two of you as a couple.
 How exciting!
-However, what type of travel trailer best suits the two of you?
+However, what type of travel trailer is best suited to couples?

 All travel trailers are towed behind a vehicle using classic ball hitches.
 But how else do they vary from one another?